ProgSoc/FuzzJudge/clients/fj-svelte/README.md

 npm install
 npm run dev <PATH TO COMP>
 ```
+`<PATH TO COMP>` is optional, if not provided the sample questions will be used.
+Requires Deno.
-Requires deno.
-Note that ports 9999, 1989 and 8080 must be free and currently there is no good error handling for this.
+Note that ports 25566, 1989 and 8080 must be free and currently there is no good error handling for this.

 Main client at: `http://localhost:1989/client/`

 Standalone scoreboard page at: `http://localhost:1989/client/scoreboard/`